-Copyrightlaws.com is excited to share this guest post by Erin Gurski, our first Copyright Specialist in Residence.
-Erin is the Coordinator and Licensing Agent for Copyright Visual Arts in Ottawa, Canada.
+Copyrightlaws.com is excited to share this guest post by Erin Gurski, our first Copyright Specialist in Residence and now an Assistant Instructor at Copyrightlaws.com.
+Erin has experience as the Coordinator and Licensing Agent for Copyright Visual Arts in Ottawa, Canada.
 She was previously the Copyright Officer and Advisor of Intellectual Property at the Canadian Museum of History.
 This is a guest post and does not necessarily reflect the opinions of Copyrightlaws.com or its CEO Lesley Ellen Harris.

 Acting as the copyright go-to person in an institution or other workplace, especially when the position is a relatively new one, can be a daunting task, especially when you face institutional copyright compliance pushback.

 You have to educate yourself in the intricacies of your domestic copyright law and accept responsibility for ensuring that your colleagues are also educated.
 You may find that copyright has long been a subject on the periphery of your colleagues’ work and not something they’ve engaged with fully — and they may be reluctant to do so!

 Though a lack of copyright understanding can often lead to resistance to your efforts to spread your newfound intellectual wealth, so to speak, this doesn’t mean these change-resistant colleagues can’t be won over.
 Read on to find 10 strategies (in no particular order) for how to handle institutional copyright compliance pushback.
 These strategies can serve as a toolkit to help you navigate the tricky waters of copyright leadership.

 10 Strategies to Counter Institutional Copyright Compliance Pushback